Turning 65? Here's How to Enroll in Medicare and Choose the Right Medicare Supplement Plan

 You’ll want a Part D plan to help pay for medications.

-• Compare plans at Medicare.gov to find a Part D plan that fits your needs.
+- Compare plans at www.medicare.gov/plan-compare/ to find a Part D plan that fits your needs.
+Have your medications to enter online which will provide you with the best options based on your location, medications, and pharmacy.

 STEP 3: Talk to Mike About What Medicare Doesn’t Cover